tbclark3/ha-xweatherly/README.md

 This integration provides a comprehensive set of entities for your smart home:

-- **Weather Entity**: A single `weather.xweather` entity that includes:
+- **Weather Entity**: A single `weather.xweather` entity that:
-  - Current conditions and a 7-day daily forecast
+  - Shows current conditions including temperature, humidity, pressure, wind speed, and visibility
-  - An hourly forecast with up to 24 hours of data
+  - Shows a 7-day daily forecast and hourly forecast with 24 hours of data
-  - Extended forecast fields like temperature, humidity, pressure, wind, UV index, and precipitation probability/amount
+  - Is suitable for use on dashboards
 - **Individual Sensors**: Separate sensors are created for key data points, including:
   - Temperature, humidity, wind speed, and "feels-like" temperature
   - Cloud coverage, UV index, visibility, and precipitation